wavebreaker-lucas/esg_gp_be/README-DATA.md

 #### Revalidating Completed Forms

-If a form needs to be revalidated due to new requirements, you can use the `complete_form` endpoint with the `revalidate` parameter:
+If a form needs to be revalidated due to new requirements, you can use the `simple_complete_form` endpoint with the `revalidate` parameter:

 ```
-POST /api/esg-forms/{form_id}/complete_form/
+POST /api/esg-forms/{form_id}/simple_complete_form/
 {
   "assignment_id": 123,
   "revalidate": true